Every member is encouraged to pledge

-These are the questions that our UUCP congregation will be asking as we move into our search for our next called minister.
-This we know: we are who we are now because we have been living into our vision of being a community of love and hope, inclusiveness and justice.
+These are the questions that our UUCP congregation will be asking as we have called the Rev. Christine Dance as our settled minister, and prepare for the exploration and discoveries that await us in this new time.
+This we know: We are who we are now because we have been living into our vision of being a community of love and hope, inclusiveness and justice.
 In the face of division and exclusion around us, we hold ourselves to the promise that we and our society can be better, and we act to make it so.

 Let us continue to live into our promise.

 There is work to be done to make ourselves even stronger and more inviting, even more effective in our community, even more nurturing to our children, and even more inviting to prospective ministers.
 Let us send a message of strength and readiness to candidates who will be evaluating our commitment to our vision.